ixanza/Equanimity/README.md

 This list uses Obsidian Weathers Weathers so you want to get an ENB that is compatible.

+I personally recomend [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796) but there are other solid choices like [Silent Horizons](https://www.nexusmods.com/skyrimspecialedition/mods/21543),[Nyclix ENB](https://www.nexusmods.com/skyrimspecialedition/mods/3352) and [Skyrim SE Re-Engaged ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1089)

 Once you found a preset you like.
 Download it and extract the enbseries folder, enbseries.ini and enblocal.ini to your Skyrim Special Edition directory.

+#### ENB Notes

-##### Note : Please check that vsync is set to disable in enblocal.ini otherwise you will be stuck compiling shaders
+- Please check that vsync is set to disable in enblocal.ini otherwise you will be stuck compiling shaders

 ## How to start up Equanimity